 Edtech employees have to find their motivation in other places.

-To figure out what moves you to power through your day, I challenge you to look inside yourself.
+To figure out what moves us to power through our days, I'm challenging us to look inside ourselves.

 Find belonging in the edtech industry

-I've also talked to people who "fell" into the industry.
-Some fell in love right away.
-Others had trouble finding meaning in their work because they:
+Let's talk more about this 3rd group.
+Some people fell in love right away.
+Others had trouble finding meaning in their work because when they were hunting:

-You have an advantage working in this industry.
+No matter how you entered the industry you're coming in with an advantage!
 You're already connected to it whether you realize it or not.

 Make your learning experience part of your professional story